Raykazan/KeyboardLocker/index.md

 ## KeyboardLocker

-Tool to disable and re-enable the default keyboard.
+A linux tool to disable and re-enable the default keyboard.

 This tool will lock the keyboard as you need.